jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 If the behavior is incorrect, then a new failing test that defines the correct behavior should be created.
 The implementation can then be modified to pass the new test, which will cause the previous passing `SHOULD_IT` test to fail.
 The `SHOULD_IT` test can then be removed.

 Let’s return to `BatchResults` briefly.
 It didn’t have any unit tests, but should it?
-There’s a unit testing community that believes that it’s a waste of time to test simple code.
+Was this an oversight by the developer who wrote `BatchResults`?
+There’s a unit testing community that believes that it’s a waste of resources to test simple code.
 Devote your efforts toward covering more complex code.
 Accessors are a prime example where you often don’t see test coverage.
 Accessors will be tested indirectly as they are invoked in code that is unit tested.

 I’m of the opinion that any code that’s created by hand should be tested.
 While `BatchResults` is not complex, its error lurked there for months.
 While I don’t know how the error was introduced, I’d be willing to bet that `addPassed(int id)` was copied-and-pasted as `addFailed(int id)` and `addInterrupted(int id)` and only the method name was updated.
 The copied implementations were not updated and failed and interrupted ids were being recorded as having passed.

 “It doesn’t need to be unit tested,” I can here the developer say, “It's so simple, that it’s obviously correct.”
 It only _looked_ correct, because previous code reviewers saw what they thought should be there rather than what was actually there.
 My fresh eyes spotted the _obvious_ error.

 “If there had been unit tests for the Batch Processor, then it would have found the bug for sure,” some might argue.
-That's probably true ;however, there were no unit tests for the Batch Processor either.
+That's probably true; however, there were no unit tests for the Batch Processor either.
 And had there been unit tests for the Batch Processor, which would have failed, how long would it have taken anyone to think to look at the `BatchResults` class as the source of the error?
 How much time would have been spent searching for the error in the Batch Processor that was not there?

 I wrote unit tests for `BatchResults` in about five to ten minutes.
-Would that have been less than the time it would have taken to debug any Batch Processor tests?
+Was that have been less than the time it would have taken to debug any Batch Processor tests?
 Would it have been worth the investment as compared to having missed failed and interrupted ids several months?

 I feel that an ounce of prevention is worth a pound of cure.